HosamAH/SQL-Server/README.md

     2. Click More
     3. Select Action - Promote server to domain controller
     4. Add a new forest (Since we don't have any existing domain)
-    5. Give domain name as - GOSI.LOCAL [you can give any name which you want eg. abc.xyz.pqr]
+    5. Give domain name as - gosi.gov.sa [you can give any name which you want eg. abc.xyz.pqr]
     6. Click Next
     7. Specify DSRM (directory service recovery mode) password
     8. No need to create DNS deligation
-    9. NetBIOS domain name -- keep it default (it will appear as gogates as we had mentioned domain as gogates.local)
+    9. NetBIOS domain name -- keep it default
     10. Paths - Keep it default
     11. Install
     12. Restart & Login with Doamin User this time